Let’s get the jokes out of the way:

 At the earliest stages, the institutions seeking personification were places like Dartmouth College, which simply wanted to conduct its business without state takeover.
 It’s difficult to see an error in Dartmouth v.
 Woodward without reinventing the background institutitons of our society in ways that would surely be pernicious.
 If corporations didn’t have *any* rights, they couldn’t sue for breach of contract or demand due process from the government.
 Nor could universities, or unions, or hospitals.

 The question is and always has been: what rights do corporate persons have and how can the state regulate them?
 Citizens United had produced a film called Hillary: The Movie and wanted to distribute it during the primary season.
-Their original name was to be Citizens United Not Timid, so obviously this is not high value speech, but it’s eminently political.
+This may not be high value speech, but it’s eminently political.
 And if the state can regulate the speech of a company whose whole purpose was to produce a film tearing down a presidential candidate, then clearly the state has the right to regulate political speech by the press.
 Why censor Hillary: The Movie but not a 60 Minutes piece on George Bush’s National Guard service?
 Clearly they’re comparable.
 Much of what passes for analysis on Fox News and MSNBC could be classed as electioneering communication as well, and those are both corporations.
 There’s just not a principled way to make the distinction stick.

 And that’s the rub: many people fear that this will open the floodgates of private money in politics.
 But the floodgates are already open, and asking the Supreme Court to pretend otherwise is the real joke.
 As a society, we’ve decided that having money in politics is good, because it allows challengers to unseat incumbents.
 I think a good compromise is to force corporations to seek shareholder approval for their campaign contributions and political advertising.
 I think this is the kind of thing we should do to quell discontent, not the sort of thing that will make a big difference.
 Business interests and unions have always been a big source of cash in politics.